loomio/loomio-docs/policy/src/security/index.md

----
-title: Security overview
+# Security overview
-description: Keeping customer data safe and secure is a huge responsibility and a top priority for us.
-Here’s how we make it happen.
+_Keeping customer data safe and secure is a huge responsibility and a top priority for us.
+Here’s how we make it happen._
----

 ### Practices we have at Loomio